galaxyproject/training-material/topics/transcriptomics/tutorials/scrna_preprocessing/tutorial.md

 ---
 layout: tutorial_hands_on
-title: "Pre-processing of Single-cell Data"
+title: "Pre-processing of Single-Cell Data"
 zenodo_link: "https://zenodo.org/record/2573175"
 tags:
   - single-cell
 questions:
-  - "How do we separate reads from seperate cells?"
+  - "What is single-cell?"
-  - "How do we reduce PCR bias?"
+  - "How do we process a batch?"
-  - "How do we verify a barcode format?"
+  - "How do we process multiple batches?"
   - "How do we check for cross-contamination?"
 objectives:
   - "Demultiplex FASTQ data via UMI-tools"
   - "Understand and validate the extraction of barcodes"
   - "Obtain an overview of general alignment and quantification techniques"
   - "Generate a count matrix for downstream single-cell RNA analysis"
-time_estimation: "4h"
+time_estimation: "2h"
 key_points:
   - "Verifying the distribution of barcodes via a FASTQC plot"
   - "Relocating barcodes into headers"